Ride to lower costs for LNG-run trucks rockier than expected

 Support is still building despite some setbacks.
 For example, UPS has started deploying its new fleet of 1,100 heavy-haul LNG trucks, which have a 600 mile range.

 However long-haul applications raise other problems, say industry insiders.
-Drivers can only be on the road for so many hours, and the trucks are restricted to routes where there are existing fueling stations.
+Drivers can only be on the road for so many hours, and the trucks are restricted to routes where there are existing fuelling stations.

 Heavy-duty fleet operators are "recognizing it's not going to be a universal fit and in some cases there might be parts of the operation where natural gas just isn't going to work," said Erik Neandross, chief executive of Gladstein, Neandross & Associates, a clean transportation consulting firm.